measurement-factory/EggTimer/README.md

 * `M-waiting-staging-checks`: The bot determined that the PR is eligible for merging, successfully completed the initial merging steps that are supposed to trigger CI tests, and is now waiting for the CI test results.
-The bot removes this label when it notices that all tests have completed.
+The bot removes this label when it notices that all `config::staging_checks` tests have completed.
 * `M-passed-staging-checks`: Similar to the GitHub "green check" mark for the staging branch commit (but ignores failures of optional checks).
 Applied only if `config::staged_run` option is on.
 The bot